pyhys/minimalmodbus/docs/develop.rst

 See also Github issues: https://github.com/pyhys/minimalmodbus/issues

-* Improved documentation (especially the sections with TODO).
 * Increase test coverage for minimalmodbus.py
 * Improve the dummy_serial behavior, to better mimic Windows behavior.
 * Unittests for measuring the sleep time in _communicate.